django-cms/django-cms/docs/introduction/third_party.rst

     )

-aldryn-newsblog uses aldryn-boilerplates_ to provide multiple sets of templates and staticfiles for different css frameworks.
+aldryn-newsblog uses aldryn-boilerplates_ to provide multiple sets of templates and static files for different CSS frameworks.
 We're using bootstrap3 in this tutorial, so lets choose `bootstrap3`.:

 .. code-block:: python